Steve Sampson: 1998 Gold Cup

-Sampson coached the team to a second-place finish in the 1998 Gold Cup, including an historic 1–0 victory over Brazil in the semi-final.
+Sampson coached the team to a second-place finish in the 1998 Gold Cup, including a historic 1–0 victory over Brazil in the semi-final.

 1998 World Cup

 The US national team had a strong showing in the 1998 World Cup qualifying rounds, finishing with an 8–6–2 record overall.

 Sampson attempted to improve the team by looking for Americans playing in Europe.
 David Regis was the most talented of those Sampson brought in but was impacted by delays in gaining his citizenship.
 Others like Michael Mason and David Wagner did not pan out as Sampson tried to overcome the weaknesses of a young MLS.
 In a controversial move, Sampson removed then captain, John Harkes from the squad.
 Sampson gave a variety of reasons, from Harkes' lack of leadership, Harkes wanting a more offensive role, and behavioral issues unbecoming of a national team player.
 There were injuries to both of the U.S.'s primary attacking threat, Eric Wynalda and creative midfielder Tab Ramos.

 The 1998 World Cup would prove more challenging.
 Playing the likes of Germany and Yugoslavia were significantly more difficult than in CONCACAF qualifying.
 Sampson changed the formation in the spring of 1998 to an unusual 3–6–1 formation in preparation for the Germany match, trying to counter the quality of the German midfield.
 The conservative approach almost worked but was not to be as his team conceded a goal from a corner in the first half.
 When Sampson changed the system in the second half his team showed promise but was thwarted by an exceptional strike by Jürgen Klinsmann.
 The team lost 2–0.
 The second match against Iran showed a spirited team but one that could not find the back of the net.
 The U.S. team hit the crossbar and post on five occasions en route to a 2–1 loss in their most critical match.
 Counter-attack goals got the best of the U.S. seeking to overcome the Germany loss and the player unrest after that match.
 The lone goal came from Brian McBride.
 After significant personnel changes for the Yugoslavia game, the team lost 1–0.
 Failing to win a game and finishing in last place, Sampson resigned as coach on June 29, 1998.

-In February 2010, Sampson said that Harkes was dropped from the 1998 World Cup because of an affair between John Harkes and Amy Wynalda, the wife of U.S. striker Eric Wynalda.
+In February 2010, Sampson said that John Harkes was dropped from the 1998 World Cup because of an affair between Harkes and Amy Wynalda, then the wife of U.S. striker Eric Wynalda.
 Long rumored as the reason Harkes was dropped, Sampson finally cleared the air after Eric Wynalda confirmed the rumors during a discussion about the situation for the English National team in the run up to the 2010 World Cup in South Africa.